devopsdays/devopsdays-web/content/events/2022-chicago/volunteer.md

 +++

-Thank you for considering to volunteer at DevOpsDays Chicago 2022!
+Thank you for your interest in volunteering at DevOpsDays Chicago 2022!
 At this time, all volunteer spots are filled.
 We hope you can join us anyway!